ethereum-optimism/OPerating-manual/manual.md

 **Dynamic thresholds:**

-- For 2 groups to veto, 17% of the votes cast by each group must be in favor of veto
+- For 2 groups to veto, 17% of eligible voters in each group must be in favor of veto

-- For 3 groups to veto, 14% of the votes cast by each group must be in favor of veto
+- For 3 groups to veto, 14% of eligible voters in each group must be in favor of veto

-- For all 4 groups to veto, 11% of the votes cast by each group must be in favor of veto
+- For all 4 groups to veto, 11% of eligible voters in each group must be in favor of veto

 In the case of a veto, proposals will proceed through the Appeals process.